gwiam/awt_atoyom/porting_legbot.md

         - recreate "EnemyShootBullet" of GunPivot
             - coroutines cannot be done like in Unity because they cannot be interrupted
             - instead done with a simple bool and if statement to abort coroutine indirectly
-            - use add_constant_central_force instead of apply_central_force
-                - physics are very different with different time scales
-                - causes the bullet to just drop on the floor
+            - use add_constant_central_force instead of apply_central_force to prevent the bullet from dropping on the floor during slowmo
         - recreate "DestroyOnImpact"
+        - put Legbot on another layer to prevent it from colliding with the bullet
     - recreate audio source, thankfully the sounds themselves have been imported
         - most audio can just be played through a script
         - step sounds are played by the legbotWalk2 animation